wfenglund/erlangZ21/README.md

 # erlangZ21
 An erlang library for interacting with the Roco/Fleishmann Z21 command station.
+The library is still in quite early stages.

 ## Functionality
 At the moment there is support for: driving, getting locomotive information, activating and deactivating locomotive functions and getting the serial number from the connected Z21 device.